bcotton/clj-datacube/README.md

 # clj-datacube

-A Clojure wrapper around Urban Airship's DataCube.
+A Clojure wrapper for [Urban Airship's DataCube](https://github.com/urbanairship/datacube).

 ## Artifacts

-For now, you should download and build it.
+For now, you should clone and build it.

 ```sh
 lein package